maxpower47/onecause-exercise-ui/README.md

 - Would want unit tests as appropriate
 - Some sort of loading indicator would be good during the login call
 - Styling meets requirements, but is likely sub-optimal
+- All the strings hardcoded in the template should be localized and defined in a resource file or something